ubc-systopia/gosdt-guesses/datasets/README.md

 monk1.csv and monk2.csv are from a [UCI Machine Learning Repository dataset](https://archive.ics.uci.edu/dataset/70/monk+s+problems); this data has a CC-by-4.0 license.

+tic-tac-toe.csv is from a [UCI Machine Learning Repository dataset](https://archive.ics.uci.edu/dataset/101/tic+tac+toe+endgame); this data has a CC-by-4.0 license.

 spiral.csv contains a synthetic 2D dataset created as a part of our 2022 AAAI paper.